pgaertig/system/scripts/synology/debianology/README.md

 ## Installation
 Make sure that your Synology has Docker package installed.
-Just copy over the files to Synology and run below from DSM as an user with Docker access.
+Just copy over the files to Synology and run the bellow from DSM as a user with Docker access.

     bash ./debianology.sh